Taxi Driver Review

 The director also suggested to the movie that it adopt a Hollywood-style narrative structure, giving audiences the chance to experience the “roller coaster of emotions” that is presented by the film in a very workmanlike manner.

-See also Big Bertha B21 Driver Review
+See also Taylormade Sim Max Driver Review

 Jennie Kermode of Eye For Film shared the relevant ideas that the director didn’t ignore the peaceful and lovely moments besides the violent, panic and horrible scenes, and it created a contrast in emotion and let audience keep shocking or plunge into consideration.